 Take a “Funky” Tour

 The Funk Zone is a former warehouse district turned hipster scene.
-It is a 10-block radius located in Lower State that consists of art galleries, microbreweries and wine tasting rooms.
+It is a 10-block radius located in Lower State that consists of art galleries, microbreweries, and wine tasting rooms.
 You can try craft beer at the Figueroa Mountain Brewing Co. or have a tasty cocktail at the tiki-themed bar Test Pilot.
 Another option is to participate in the Urban Wine trail– a self-guided wine tasting tour throughout Santa Barbara that has many ‘stops’ stationed in the Funk Zone.
-This city is surrounded by wineries so you know the quality is top notch and the people assisting you are very knowledgable about their craft.
+This city is surrounded by wineries so you know the quality is going to be top notch.

 See the State and the Stearn

-State Street runs all the way through downtown Santa Barbara and is lined with boutiques, bars and restaurants with notable Spanish architecture.
-Spend an afternoon wandering the road and step into some of its indie shops.
-On Tuesdays from 4:00 – 7:30 you can visit the Santa Barbara Farmer’s Market, it is held in the middle of the street and a favorite destination for local chefs.
-State Street ends at the ocean and into Stearns Wharf- a long pier that holds a few seafood restaurants and great views of the harbor.
+State Street runs all the way through downtown Santa Barbara and is lined with hundreds of boutiques, bars and restaurants.
+The notable Spanish architecture and tree-lined blocks are a perfect backdrop to spend an afternoon wandering this road.
+On Tuesdays from 4:00 – 7:30 you can visit the Santa Barbara Farmer’s Market, which is a favorite destination for local chefs.
+State Street ends at the ocean and into Stearns Wharf- a long pier that holds a few seafood restaurants and great views of the city as well as the harbor.
 I suggest stopping by the Santa Barbara Shellfish Co., sitting at a table next to the water and ordering a whole crab!